 Nine Million-Year-Old Teeth

 A recent discovery of 9 million-year-old teeth made by German archaeologists suggests that humans evolved in Europe.
 This uniquely shaped tooth was found in a dried-up riverbed in Germany’s Rhineland.
 This type of fossil had never seen before in Europe or Asia.

-It has a similar shape and structure of the humanoid skeletons found in Africa but is much older than the African’s fossils.
+It has a similar shape and structure to the humanoid skeletons found in Africa but is much older than the African fossils.
 The mayor of the nearby German town where the discovery was made even suggested that scientists should reevaluate the recent model of human evolution:

 “I don’t want to over-dramatize it, but I would hypothesize that we shall have to start rewriting the history of humankind after today,” Michael Ebling said.